Bilateral Trade Leaves US Vulnerable

 Ambassador Froman received a bachelor’s degree in Public and International Affairs from Princeton University, a doctorate in International Relations from Oxford University and law degree from Harvard Law School, where he was an editor of the Harvard Law Review.

-What The New Administration’s Stance On Trade Will Mean For Business.
-Discover the impact an evolving perspective on trade—plus possible changes to international tax policy—could play in US international economic policy and what they mean for your organization.
+What the Current Administration’s Stance on Trade Will Mean for Business.
+Discover the impact an evolving perspective on trade – plus possible changes to international tax policy – could play in U.S. international economic policy and what they mean for your organization.
 With a detailed understanding of the minutia that goes into trade policy, Froman explains what government policy is really aimed at achieving plus the effects they have on your specific organization’s business interests domestically and globally.

-American Leadership & The Strategic Implications Of Trade.
-Get an understanding of the relationship between international economic policy and US foreign and national security policy, the strategic implications of trade and the evolution of America’s global leadership.
-Sitting at the nexus of international economic and national security policy-making, Froman shares a perspective on how decisions about trade and international economic issues have broader ramifications for Americas’s broader global interests.
+American Leadership and the Strategic Implications of Trade.
+Get an understanding of the relationship between international economic policy and U.S. foreign and national security policy, the strategic implications of trade and the evolution of America’s global leadership.
+Sitting at the nexus of international economic and national security policymaking, Froman shares a perspective on how decisions about trade and international economic issues have broader ramifications for Americas’s broader global interests.

-Populism, Protectionism, & The Future Of The International Order.
-Explore the rise of populism internationally, the advent of economic nationalism in the United States and what they mean for the open, rules-based international system of the last 70 years.
+Populism, Protectionism, and the Future of the International Order.
+Explore the rise of populism internationally, the advent of economic nationalism in the United Stated and what they mean for the open, rules-based international system of the last 70 years.
 Having fought against protectionist policies of other countries, Froman discusses what the spread of such policies could mean for businesses, domestic and foreign.

-Europe, The UK, Brexit, & The Future Of The Transatlantic Relationship.
+Europe, the UK, Brexit and the Future of the Transatlantic Relationship.
 Explore how the dynamic between the UK and Europe as they manage Brexit affects transatlantic relations.
-Froman discusses the complexities of those negotiations and what different possible outcomes could mean for the future of US-UK and US-EU trade ties.
+Froman discusses the complexities of those negotiations and what different possible outcomes could mean for the future of U.S.-UK and U.S.-EU trade ties.